Shaan3110/typescript-javascript/Readme.md

 Hello amazing developer 👋,

-Here's the project that I referred to my [blog](https://dev.to/suchintan/javascript-to-typescript-complete-guide-with-react-1nd8)
+Here's the project that I referred on my [blog](https://dev.to/suchintan/javascript-to-typescript-complete-guide-with-react-1nd8)

 This is a small Todo-List project which was made to help you understand , how you can change a project from **JavaScript** to **TypeScript**.